- Online Access:

 - In Person:

 Complete a Repeat Prescription request form at reception.
-(Unfortunately due to the COVID-19 issues Reception is not open to allow patients into the surgery to do this.
 If you do not have a copy of your prescription Right Hand Side please complete request on paper ensuring that your name, date of birth and address is clearly stated alongwith your prescription request.
-The prescriptions post box is available outside the surgery 24 hours a day/7 days per week).
+The prescriptions post box is available outside the surgery 24 hours a day, 7 days per week.

 Some of the local pharmacies offer a collection service for the surgery.
-Further information, including the Electronic Prescription Service, can be found below.
+Prescription Collection Points.